Haemophilia: Gene therapy

 In those with severe haemophilia, gene therapy may reduce symptoms to those that a person with mild or moderate haemophilia might have.
 The best results have been found in haemophilia B. In 2016 early stage human research was ongoing with a few sites recruiting participants.
 In 2017 a gene therapy trial on nine people with haemophilia A reported that high doses did better than low doses.
 It is not currently an accepted treatment for haemophilia.

 In July 2022 results of a gene therapy candidate for haemophilia B called FLT180 were announced.
 The method works using an adeno-associated virus (AAV) to restore the clotting factor IX (FIX) protein, normal levels of the protein were observed with low doses of the therapy but immunosuppression was necessitated to decrease the risk of vector-related immune responses.

 In November 2022, the first gene therapy treatment for haemophilia B was approved by the U.S. Food and Drug Administration, called Hemgenix.
 It is a single-dose treatment that gives the patient the genetic information required to produce Factor IX.

 In June 2023, the FDA approved the first gene therapy treatment for haemophilia A, called Roctavian.
 It was only approved for patients with severe cases, but it has been shown to reduce yearly bleeding episodes by 50%.
 It works similarly to Hemgenix, being administered by intravenous infusion that contains a gene for Factor VIII.

+In February 2026, BioMarin voluntarily withdrew Roctavian from the market after it was unable to identify a buyer for the therapy following plans to divest the product.
+According to the company, the withdrawal was not related to the therapy's efficacy or safety profile.